Continuous Transitive Maps on the Interval Revisited: Abstract

 In this note, continuous transitive maps $f$ on the interval $I$ are re-addressed, where $I$ denotes one of the intervals: $(-\infty, \infty)$, $(-\infty, a]$, $[b, \infty)$, $[a, b]$, where $a < b$ are real numbers.
 Such maps must have a fixed point, say $z$, in the interior of $I$.
 Some well-known properties of such maps are re-proved in a systematic way according to the following : \begin{itemize} \item[(1)] $f$ moves some point $c \ne z$ away from $z$, i.e., fo some point $c \ne z$, we have $f(c) \le c < z$ or $z < c \le f(c)$;

 \item[(2)] $f$ moves some point $\hat c \ne z$ towards but not "over" $z$, i.e., for some point $\hat c \ne z$, we have $\hat c < f(\hat c) < z$ or $z < f(\hat c) < \hat c$; and

 \item[(3)] $f$ moves all points $x \ne z$ to the other side of $z$, i.e., for all points $x \ne z$, we have $x < z \le f(x)$ and $f(x) \le x < z$. \end{itemize} Those maps satisfying (1) are bitransitive, turbulent, and has periodic points of all periods.
 Those satisfying (2) are bitransitive with some periodic points of odd periods $\ge 3$, but need not be turbulent while their second iterates are doubly turbulent.
 Those satisfying (3) are never bitransitive nor turbulent, have periodic points of all even periods while their second iterates are doubly turbulent.
 The proofs are arranged in such ways that they yield the same results.
 For example, Theorem 3 treats maps satisfying Condition (1) or Condition (2) while Theorem 4 treats separately maps satisfying Condition (1) and, Conditions (2) or (3).
-Characterizations of continuous bitransitive maps on an interval are re-addressed.
-A new chaotic property of continuous bitransitive maps is also introduced (Theorem 8, p.21).
-In the Appendix, we generalize Theorem 8 for continuous bitransitive maps on an interval to continuous mixing maps (Theorem 16, p.56) and continuous weakly mixing maps (Theorem 19, p.85) on infinite separable locally compact metric spaces without isolated points.
+Characterizations of continuous bitransitive maps on an interval are re-addressed and a new chaotic property of such maps is introduced (Theorem 8, p.21).
+For generalizations of Theorem 8 to continuous weakly mixing maps on infinite separable locally compact metric spaces, we refer to {\bf\cite{du5}}.